 *This post contains affiliate links.
 Click here to read my full disclosure policy.

 Jesus is the reason for the season.
 Every year at this time, Christians come together to celebrate the birth of their Savior.
 The events surrounding the birth of Jesus are miraculous, to say the least.
 But when did this miracle really begin?
-Was it at His birth amongst the animals?
+Was it at His birth among the animals?
 The fact that a host of angels told the shepherds where they could find Him?
 Or perhaps it was the fact that a star shined brightly in the heavens identifying to the world that something truly earth-altering had just occurred.

 Maybe we could step back even further to when Mary, a virgin, conceived Jesus through the power of the Holy Spirit.
 Miraculous events were the name of the game as Mary received a visit from an angel announcing her pregnancy.
 Joseph experienced dreams and visions leading Him to trust God as he chose to marry his fiance in spite of her condition.
 And let’s not forget Elizabeth.
 Mary’s cousin, who was barren, also conceived and eventually gave birth to John the Baptist.